brittcyr/TheCincinnatiKid/README.md

 Then there will be a result.html up a directory which will have the table of the results that gets updated every time a tournament finishes.

+###hand_log_converter.py
+This converts hand histories into pokerstars format.
+It does not properly handle sidepots but those are rare enough to not worry about.
+This is used to send the hands to pokertracker for statistical analysis.

 Version Log
 ===========